 Instagram is a highly visual experience.
-With competition incredibly high (25 million businesses on IG), you need to bring your A game on Instagram if you want to amass a huge audience and stand out.
+With competition incredibly high (there are 3.48 billion social media users in the world, and 25 million businesses on IG), you need to bring your A game on Instagram if you want to amass a huge audience and stand out.
 Your feed should instantly mesmerize and force people to hit the follow button.
 Instantly!

 For that, you need to take incredible IG pictures.

 - I’ve never taken a good photograph.
 Ever.

 - I don’t have the time to invest in photography right now.
 Or ever.

 - I don’t have the financial means to invest in a photography set-up.

 - <Insert your own xyz reason why you’re not taking epic photographs for your IG account>